daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 25

-**Explain differentvalidation strategies, such ask-fold cross-validation.**
+**Explain different validation strategies, such ask-fold cross-validation.**

 **Answer:** _[To be filled]_